 Beverly Lake Forest Preserve Trail is perfect for hiking and biking.
 The five mile out and back trail located near Dundee that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

-More than 35 miles of trails, from Aurora to Crystal Lake, pass through scenic landscapes.
+More than 35 miles of scenic trails, from Aurora to Crystal Lake, pass through scenic landscapes.
+Active travelers enjoy biking, hiking, jogging and cross-country skiing.
+Nature-seekers enjoy bird watching and tranquil vegetation.
 Routes include the Fox River, Virgil Gilman and Red Oak Trails, and the Illinois Prairie Path.

 The city of Paris operates this property on Twin Lakes.
 Wander the trails to see plants and animals that live in the woods, on marshy land and on the lake.
 Special nesting boxes have brough bluebirds to the meadows.

-Wonderful for families and friends, this wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
+Wonderful for families, friends for outdoor recreation.
+Additionally, the Watch Tower Lodge has hosted thousands of wedding receptions and offers a lovely setting in the beautiful historic park.
+This wooded, steeply rolling 208-acre tract, borders the Rock River in the city of Rock Island.
 Prehistoric Indians and 19th-Century settlers made homes here, but the area is most closely identified with the Sauk nation and its great warrior, Black Hawk.
 Voted one of the "7 Wonders of Illinois," this pristine park offers beautiful trails for hiking and walking only.
 Picnic areas are also available.
-While at the park be sure to visit the Watch Tower Lodge that houses the John Hauberg Indian Museum.
+While at the park be sure to visit the Watch Tower Lodge that houses a large reception area and the John Hauberg Indian Museum.
 The museum features Sauk and Meskwaki Native American Indian artifacts and displays depicting the four seasons and life of these tribes.
 A new exhibit tells the story of the Sauk and Meskwaki—how they came to live in the Quad City area, why they no longer live here, and, as the piece de resistance, a four-by-eight-foot scale model of the city of Saukenuk one of the largest Native American Indian settlements in the United States.